-Life be great if we had a “life GPS”.
+Life is great if we had a “life GPS.”
 You know, “Darn, I missed that exit” followed by an immediate “recalculating” from a calm voice.
-It didn’t matter how I failed to follow instructions, the wonderful GPS voice kept me from losing sight of my goal and helped me readjust my tactics with that single goal focus in mind.
+It didn’t matter how I failed to follow instructions; the beautiful GPS voice kept me from losing sight of my goal and helped me readjust my tactics with that single goal focus in mind.

 Well, as a leader, aren’t you kind of like the GPS for a project, department, company, and staff?

-Having the plan is one thing, but where does the execution and goal discipline come from?
+Having the plan is one thing, but from where does the execution and goal discipline come?
 That’s the leader’s role.
-As projects, departments or even companies get complacent, miss-step or get distracted, it’s the leader that must “recalculate” and immediately reset the course, never losing sight of the end goal.
+As projects, departments or even companies get complacent, miss-step or get distracted; it’s the leader that must “recalculate” and immediately reset the course, never losing sight of the end goal.

-Next time a team, project, company or employee makes a mistake, be their GPS – “recalculating” but keep in mind that our goals are not a simple as getting from point A to point B, so if the project, team, company or employee continues to lose sight of the goal and requires continuous “recalculating” maybe we need to take more significant steps to attain our goal…
+Next time a team, project, company, or employee makes a mistake, be their GPS.
+“Recalculating” helps them keep in mind that our goals are not a simple as getting from point A to point B. If the project, team, company, or employee continue to lose sight of the goal and requires continuous “recalculating” maybe we need to take more significant steps to attain our goal…